Thursday, March 26, 2026

 Rehearsal Location: Pence Hall, Room 228, COCC Bend campus

-Concerts: May 16th and 17th, Unitarian First Presbyterian Church
+Concerts: May 16th and 17th, First Presbyterian Church

 DON’T MISS YOUR CHANCE TO MAKE MUSIC AND MEMORIES THIS SEASON!